I am a Counsellor and supervisor with 20 years of experience working in primary care in the NHS, and 4 years in private practice.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 My fees are £40 per hour for counselling.

 Supervision is £60 per 90 minutes.

-I have lots of availability due to the number of locations I use.
-Clients are usually seen in a few days of contacting me.
+I have lots of availability.
+Clients are usually seen within a few days of contacting me.
 I also offer evening and weekend appointments at no extra cost.